cvnlab/GLMsingle/docs/source/wiki.md

 Note that within a range, the expected timecourse shape undergoes fairly modest changes.
 For example, the timecourse shape resulting with convolution of a fixed HRF with a 1-s square wave is quite similar to the result of convolution of that fixed HRF with a 2-s square wave.
 Certainly, the amplitude is very different (as expected); but the shape is fairly similar.
 So, one approach is to code events generically as, say, 1.5-s in duration, and this will allow the different activity induced by the 1-s and 2-s events to show up in the estimated response amplitude (betas).

+Another potential idea is to code a long event as a string of successive short events.
+For example, suppose that you have some trials that are 2-s in duration, and that occasionally you have a trial that is 6-s in duration.
+If you are willing to believe that the 6-s duration event is homogeneous in its neural activity over time, you could code this event as a series of 3 2-s events, and label each of these events as reflecting the same condition.
+In this way, you still conform to the idea that the timecourse of the hemodynamic response is fixed and that you expect the timecourse shape to summate over time.
+Once you get the individual single-trial betas out, you can simply, for example, average over the 3 individual betas, if you like.

 ### Can I exert control over the noise pool voxels?

 The default behavior is to automatically select noise pool voxels based on